artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 3. **[5 points]** Next, we're going to compute the similarity of word vectors.
 For this part, we'll use a pythong package Magnitude package.

 Now, given a sentence, implement the function `calcSentenceEmbedding(sentence)` that takes a sentence and returns a vector embedding for that sentence.
+If the sentence has no words, you should return a vector of all zeros with similar dimensions as the word2vec vectors.

 You can assume that all the words in the sentence have the same importance, so addition of individual word vectors is fine.
 Your function should use the minimum amount of arithmetic necessary to achieve a vector representation for the sentence, where meanings can be compared accurately using cosine similarity.